mage-ai/mage-ai/mage_integrations/README.md

 ...
 ```

-Additonally, also add to add ```"selected": true``` to at least one column in each field for SQL sources.
+Additonally, also add to add ```"selected": true``` to at least one column in each stream for SQL sources.

 ```json
 {